jesslynvc/NCF/Kintone profile.md

 * Have [twitter](https://twitter.com/kintone) page
 * Possible integration tools: **7** can be found in NCF
 * Building with Kintone: only our icon
-* Have description with GIF image and video
+* Have description with images and video
 * Does not have no-code startups
 * Does not have courses
 * Have Kintone overview demo video in the description but no tutorial videos